CLOSE X

 Sissinghurst Castle in Kent / photo: JR P

 Finally, many of these great gardens, as well as other popular sites throughout Britain, are under the stewardship of the National Trust.
-If you plan to visit three or more National Trust properties in England, a National Trust Touring Pass (£23 for one person, £41 for two), which provides admission to hundreds of sites and gardens throughout England, could be a good buy.
+If you plan to visit three or more National Trust properties in England, a National Trust Touring Pass (£23 for one person, £41 for two), which provides admission to more than 300 houses and gardens England, Wales and Northern Ireland.

-• Things to Do in the Cotswolds, England’s Charming Countryside
+You may also enjoy: Things to Do in the Cotswolds, England’s Charming Countryside / Four Wonderful Gardens in Ireland /

 • Solo Vacation Ideas